MichaelWarneke/ng-schematics/README.md

 Adds an action to the specified action file by craetung the type, interface and creator function.

-ng g ngrx-add-action SaveBooks --actionPath=<path to action file> --payload=book --payloadType=Book
+ng g ngrx-add-action SaveBooks --actionPath="path to action file" --payload=book --payloadType=Book